UAV External Airflow CFD Simulation, ANSYS Fluent Training

-In this project, the airflow around a drone is simulated.
+In this project, the airflow around a drone is simulated by ANSYS Fluent software.
 Due to the high speed of airflow during flight and also the possibility of very high separation in such flows, the standard k-epsilon model with the use of standard wall functions is exploited to analyze the turbulence of the airflow and to better investigate the separation of the current from the surface.

 UAV Geometry and Mesh